- Does the Stage of My Business Matter When It’s Valued? - April 28, 2022

 Only the entrepreneur knows the answer to the last question.
 He or she is the one who wakes up in the middle of the night with worries about making payroll, personnel issues, inventory and servicing matters.

 There are only two ways to achieve greater profit and better cash flow.
-And profit and cash flow generated from a business is the biggest factor in creating greater business value.
+And profit and cash flow generated from a business are the two biggest factors to increase business value.